 For the information to be used effectively, you must know how to use it properly.
 A great example is the A.C.A.F model.

 You will have to prioritize the feedback and implement it accordingly.
-Therefore, you will know who has shared ideas for the good of the business and who is there to create an adverse reaction.
+Therefore, you will know who has shared constructive ideas and who is there to create an adverse reaction.

 4. Tailor Social Media

 Social media and email marketing play essential roles in generating revenue.
 Social media, however, has a massive role in all aspects of online businesses.
 It helps you to communicate with customers, generate new leads, and turn visitors into paying customers.
 Around 50% of all customers will turn loyal to the brand if they can interact through their preferred channels.

 However, it can damage the business when the balance between too much and too little is off.
 Spreading yourself on all social media platforms is ineffective, time-consuming, and expensive.

 You have to figure out where the majority of your customers spend the most time.
 This will create a sense of community and improve engagement levels.
 Furthermore, you can also use social media to cater to customer events to connect with customers to build a tight-knit community that goes above the internet.